Azzamean/linux/wp-content/plugins/simple-banner/readme.txt

-=== Simple Banner ===
+=== Simple Banner - An easy to use Banner/Bar/Notification/Announcement for the top or bottom of your website ===
 Contributors: rpetersen29
 Donate link: https://www.paypal.me/rpetersenDev
-Tags: banner, simple, top, bar, announcement, top bar, topbar, bulletin, notification, notice, cta, free Requires at least: 3.0.1
+Tags: banner, bar, top, announcement, notification, simple, bulletin, notice, cta, free Requires at least: 3.0.1
-Tested up to: 6.1
+Tested up to: 6.1.1
-Stable tag: 2.12.2
+Stable tag: 2.13.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display a simple banner/bar at the top of your website.
+Display a simple banner/bar at the top or bottom of your website.

 == Description ==